 An assembly is a logical unit that is made up of the following four different types of components:

-The following are the two types of assemblies: For example, imagine that you have created a DLL containing information about your business logic.
+For example, imagine that you have created a DLL containing information about your business logic.
 This DLL can be used by your client application.
 In order to run the client application, the DLL must be included in the same folder in which the client application has been installed.
 This makes the assembly private to your application.
 Now suppose that the DLL needs to be reused in different applications.
 Therefore, instead of copying the DLL in every client application folder, it can be placed in the global assembly cache using the GAC tool.
 These assemblies are called shared assemblies.

 No, a DLL file can contain the compiled code of only one programming language.